falcosecurity/falco-website/content/en/docs/alerts/forwarding.md

 ![Falcosidekick](/docs/images/falcosidekick_forwarding.png)

-Falcosidekick can also add custom fields to the alerts, filter by priority and it exposes a prometheus endpoint for metrics.
+Falcosidekick can also add custom fields to the alerts, filter them by priority and expose a Prometheus metrics endpoint.

-The full documentation and the repository of the project are [here](https://github.com/falcosecurity/falcosidekick).
+The full documentation and the project repository are [here](https://github.com/falcosecurity/falcosidekick).

 Falcosidekick can be deployed with Falco in Kubernetes clusters with the official Falco [Helm chart](https://github.com/falcosecurity/charts).